ghrahul/Alpha-Blog/README.md

 * <%= this is going to render what is evaluated.
 * Rails use active record pattern to communicate with database.
 * "rails generate scaffold Article title:string description:text" will create table named Article and corresponding controller and model routes and all other things which are required.
+* "rails generate scaffold Model columns:type model:references" for creating a foreign key reference between models.
+* "rails destroy scaffold Model" to destroy a model.
-* "rake db:migrate" for migrating database.
+* "rake db:migrate" for migrating database by creating tables.
 * "rake route | grep articles" to see all the routes for articles.
 * "CRUD" operation comes inbuilt!!!
 * "rails generate migration create_articles" to generate a migration.